How to plane end grain

 - Bevel down plane iron Has the bevel mounted on the underside of the plane iron and usually packed with a chip breaker.

-- bevel-up plane iron is mounted with the bevel on the top side and normally there is no chip breaker.
+- Bevel-up plane iron is mounted with the bevel on the top side and normally there is no chip breaker.

 What plane to choose for planing end grain

-A low angle block plane has the bevel up which is contradictory to the number 4 smoothing plane which has as the bevel down.
+The low angle block plane has the bevel up which is contradictory to the number 4 smoothing plane which has as the bevel down.
 The old wooden coffin plane is an early variation of the traditional smoothing plane.
 Hand planes used to always be made out of wood but even today you can still buy or make wooden hand planes.
 Wooden hand planes are usually made out of some fruitwood or Beech sometimes with a metal fore sole.

 The common Stanley Bailey number 4 smoothing plane would have a cutting angle of 45° no matter what the ground bevel is on the plane iron.
 This applies to most standard bevel down bench planes.
 So the angle of the plane iron is determined purely by the angle of the Frog which holds the plane iron.